lvdv4j/CMPG-323-Overview-40604012/README.md

 ## Storage of Credentials and Sensitive Information:

-(Add content explaining how credentials and sensitive information are stored and handled)
+Credentials and sensitive information should not be accessible to other users and thus will not be stored on GitHub.
+Sensitive information might have to be encrypted to be further protected.*

+***This is still to be decided**

 ## .gitignore Usage: